 After two more years (fifth year), it is time for the final payment on the car.
 Sarah writes that the last cheque for £170.

 After 5 years, all Sarah has is £1,800 in the bank, a 5-year-old car that needs some new tyres, and a lot of stress about not having an emergency fund let alone any savings.

 James on the other hand has £24,200 in savings after 5 years.

-She hands over the last cheque to James and says thank you.
-James interrupts her to say “No, thank you Sarah.
-You’ve made me quite rich.”
-Sarah doesn’t understand this as she thought the loan was a very generous favour from her friend James.
-After all, she’s driven a car for the past 5 years, largely because of the money James was willing to lend to her.
-James says ”You’ve given me a great return on my money over the past 5 years.
-I gave you £8000 and you’ve given me back £10,200 over the past 5 years.
-I should be the one thanking you.”
+Sarah does not understand this as she thought the loan was a very generous favour from her friend James.
+After all, she has driven a car for the past 5 years, largely because of the money James was willing to lend to her.

-*James could have made even more money by re-investing any money he received from Sarah each month.
+*James could have made even more money by reinvesting any money he received from Sarah each month.
 James could have used the power of compounding.
 But to make this example easy to understand and visualise, I have made it simple and avoided compound returns.

-Whilst the above example is extreme, it aims to show you how debt can be both an asset and a liability – how it could destroy wealth from someone and create wealth for another person.
+Whilst the above example is extreme, it aims to show you how debt can be both an asset and a liability, how it could destroy wealth from someone and create wealth for another person.
 Debt, especially consumer debt has the ability to transfer wealth from the lender to the borrower.